mphonic/Dumber-From-Another-Mother/README.md

 See the `midi-control.scd` file for an example.
 You can use a keyboard, set legato, keytrack, and velocity sensitivity.
 You can map cc to different parameters.
 Of course you can.

 ## Controlling with SC Code
 There are a few code examples that show how the DFAM can be controlled with regular Supercollider programming.
-See `probability-sequence.scd`, `randomize-settings.scd`, `stutter.scd`, `gendy-sequence.scd` (you'll need [sc3-plugins](https://github.com/supercollider/sc3-plugins/releases) for that example), and `two-dfams.scd`.
+See `probability-sequence.scd`, `randomize-settings.scd`, `stutter.scd`, `gendy-sequence.scd`, and `two-dfams.scd`.

 Details on how to access DFAM properties in SC coming soon...